 Note: Far UV Technologies does not recommend the use of RT-PCR testing to confirm disinfection* efficacy after treating with Far UV as the technique does not accurately measure “viable” SARS-CoV-2 contamination.
 It only detects whether a particular type of RNA is present and not whether it is infectious.

-We are working hard to enable new industry standards for safety and raise awareness of this groundbreaking new air and surface disinfection technology, providing much more practical, safe, and efficient solutions for large important markets and applications including:
+We are working hard to enable new industry standards for safety and raise awareness of this groundbreaking new air and surface pathogen inactivation1 technology, providing much more practical, safe, and efficient solutions for large important markets and applications including:

 - Defense and Government facilities